stratoserp/stratoserp_base/README.md

 #
-# Stratos ERP base profile
+# StratosERP base profile
 #

 This repository contains the base install profile that is used by the composer quick install.

-To install Stratos ERP, follow the quickstart guide here: https://github.com/stratoserp/stratos-drupal-project/blob/8.x/QUICKSTART.md
+To install StratosERP, follow the quickstart guide here: https://github.com/stratoserp/stratos-drupal-project/blob/8.x/QUICKSTART.md

 Or use the docker command from: